MCMi460/PyTAS/README.md

 `wait()` is a function that increments the current frame number.
 It requires one positional argument: FRAME.
 FRAME is an integer and cannot be negative or a decimal point.

+*\*It's important to note that FRAME is the number of frames since the previous frame as it is how functions work properly.*

 <h3 id="buttons">Available buttons</h3>
 KEY_A, KEY_B, KEY_X, KEY_Y, KEY_LSTICK, KEY_RSTICK, KEY_L, KEY_R, KEY_ZL, KEY_ZR, KEY_PLUS, KEY_MINUS, KEY_DLEFT, KEY_DUP, KEY_DRIGHT, KEY_DDOWN